 There are 8 ancient Mayan temples spread throughout Belize from the North to the South and we’re in very close proximity to Tikal, just across the Guatemalan border.
 Belize is also home to the most complex Mayan cave system throughout Central America and makes for some extra-special adventure travel.
 Read more: Belize Maya Sites, Top 5 Caves to Visit in Belize, Maya Forest Garden.

-Among the most popular activities in Belize, this gives you the rush of swinging through the forest on a cable and the ease of floating down the river at the pace of the currents and enjoy all the beauty of the caves, flora, and fauna that surround these stunning locations.
+Among the most popular activities in Belize, this gives you the rush of swinging through the forest on a cable with the ease of floating down the river at the pace of the currents while enjoying the beauty of the caves, flora, and fauna that surround these stunning locations.
 Read more: Best Caves in Belize, ATM Cave, Belize, The Best of Both Worlds.

-Snorkeling and Diving are available from any island destination such as Caye Caulker or San Pedro as well as in Belize or any Coastal destinations such as Belize City, Dangriga or Placencia.
-The Great Blue Hole was named in “Top 20 wonders of the underwater world” and it is truly a spectacular site that is beautiful both under the water by snorkeling and diving or from the air by plane or helicopter.
+Snorkeling and Diving are available from any island destination such as Caye Caulker or San Pedro.
+This can also be done at any Coastal destination such as Belize City, Dangriga or Placencia.
+The Great Blue Hole was named in “Top 20 wonders of the underwater world” and it is truly a spectacular site that is beautiful both under the water by snorkeling and diving, or from the air by plane or helicopter.
 Read more: Diving in Belize, Explore The Great Blue Hole, Marine Activities in Belize.

-Belize is perfect for the go-slow type of vacation; you can sit on a beach and relax on the islands, or you can grab a book and sit in your private jungle escape where the only other thing you will hear are the birds chirping in the nearby tree limbs.
-Belize is home to many private islands that not only offer luxurious stays butalsotake you away from the hustle and bustle of typical vacation life.
+Belize is perfect for the go-slow type of vacation; you can sit on a beach, relax on the islands, or you can grab a book and sit in your private jungle escape where the only other thing you will hear are the birds chirping in the nearby tree limbs.
+Belize is home to many private islands that not only offer luxurious stays, but also take you away from the hustle and bustle of typical vacation life.
 Read more: Accommodations in Belize, Tours and Travel around Belize.